 NATAS is currently considering doing the Daytime Emmys over two or possibly three nights.
 Dates under consideration for the ceremonies include Friday, June 25, 2021, Saturday, July 17, 2021, and Sunday, July 18, 2021.

-“Despite being born of unintended necessity, our 2020 ceremonies proved to be among our best,” Chase says.
+“Despite being born of unintended necessity, our 2020 ceremonies proved to be among our best,” Sharp says.
 “We hope to build on this creative success in making the 2021 virtual gatherings even more inclusive and engaging celebrations of excellence.
 Looking ahead to 2022, we’ve already started booking venues and can’t wait to welcome you back in person!

-“Thank you for all your ongoing support of the Emmy® Awards and for the continuity and comfort you provide our shared television audience in this challenging time,” concludes Chase.
+“Thank you for all your ongoing support of the Emmy® Awards and for the continuity and comfort you provide our shared television audience in this challenging time,” concludes Sharp.
 “Stay safe, take care, and keep up the excellent work.”